MicrochipTech/unicens-linux-daemon/cfg/README.md

 **7.)
 Defining an Audio Loopback**

 In certain cases, it may be helpful to route the audio from the source back to itself (looping back).
-This may be the case when the radio tuner shall not accidentally activate the head unit´s wake word (like "Alexa" or "Hey Siri").
+This may be the case when the radio tuner shall not accidentally activate the head unitÂ´s wake word (like "Alexa" or "Hey Siri").
 To achieve this, simply add two `<SyncConnection>` to the same Node.
 Ensure that the Route name of the `<NetworkSocket>` is the same for both.
 The target peripheral interface (USB, MediaLB, Streaming Port) may be different for both connections.